anthonycroft/french-tutoring-website-react/README.md

 ## Credits

-This repository has been an active collaboration from four Github users.
+This repository has been an active collaboration from five Github users.
 In alphabetical order:

 1. [Anna Benari](https://github.com/annabenari)